hugh-maaskant/IoTAS/README.md

 3. Enabling IoT applications to run as a single cluster
 4. Enabling IoT application deployment via Docker

-Currently this repository is working towards the first milestone.
+Currently this repository is at the first milestone.

 ## Technologies
 The solution needs to be build with [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five) and